3-connected Reduction for Regular Graph Covers: Structural Properties of Atoms

 \subsection{Symmetry Types of Atoms}

-We distinguish three symmetry types of atoms which describe how symmetric each atom is.
-For an atom $A$, we denote by $\Aut(A)$ the setwise stabilizer of $\bo A$.
-If $A$ is a block atom, then it is by definition \emph{symmetric}.
-Let $A$ be a proper atom or dipole with $\bo A = \{u,v\}$.
-Then we distinguish the following three symmetry types, see Fig.~\ref{fig:types_of_atoms}: \begin{packed_itemize} \item \emph{A halvable atom $A$.} There exits a semiregular involutory automorphism $\tau \in \Aut(A)$ which exchanges $u$ and $v$. \item \emph{A symmetric atom $A$.} The atom $A$ is not halvable, but there exists an automorphism in $\Aut(A)$ which exchanges $u$ and $v$. \item \emph{An asymmetric atom $A$.} The atom $A$ which is neither halvable, nor symmetric. \end{packed_itemize}
+We distinguish three symmetry types of atoms.
+Recall that $\Autbo A$ denotes the setwise stabilizer of $\bo A$ in $\Aut(A)$.
+If $A$ is a block atom, then its symmetry type is by definition \emph{symmetric}.
+Let $A$ be a proper atom or a dipole with $\bo A = \{u,v\}$.
+Then we distinguish the following three symmetry types, see Fig.~\ref{fig:symmetry_types_of_atoms}: \begin{packed_itemize} \item \emph{The atom $A$ is halvable} when there exits a semiregular involutory automorphism $\tau \in \Autbo A$ which exchanges $u$ and $v$. \item \emph{The atom $A$ is symmetric} when it is not halvable, but there exists an automorphism in $\Autbo A$ which exchanges $u$ and $v$. \item \emph{The atom $A$ is asymmetric} when it is neither halvable, nor symmetric. \end{packed_itemize} We note that a symmetric proper atom $A$ might not have any involutory automorphism in $\Autbo A$ exchanging the boundary vertices; see~\cite{knz} for an example and further discussions.

 When an atom is reduced, we replace it by an edge carrying the type.
 Therefore we work with multigraphs with three edge types: \emph{halvable edges}, \emph{undirected edges} and \emph{directed edges}.
+Since our primary aim is to investigate action of the automorphism group of a graph, we choose the orientation of the directed edges, replacing asymmetric atoms forming an orbit of the automorphism group, to be compatible with the action of the group.

-For these multigraphs, we naturally consider only the automorphisms which preserve these edge types and of course the orientation of directed edges, and we use this generalized definition to define symmetry types of their atoms.
-In the definition of a halvable atom, the automorphism $\tau$ fixes no vertices and no directed and undirected edges, but some halvable edges may be fixed.
+For these multigraphs, we naturally consider only the automorphisms which preserve these edge types and of course the orientation of directed edges.
+This generalized definition is used to define symmetry types of their atoms.
+In the definition of a halvable atom, the automorphism $\tau$ fixes no vertices, no darts, and no directed and undirected edges, but some halvable edges may be fixed (while transposing the corresponding pairs of darts).

-\heading{Action of Automorphisms on Atoms.} We show a simple lemma which states how automorphisms behave with respect to atoms.
+\heading{Action of Automorphisms on Atoms.} The following lemma explains how automorphisms behave with respect to the atoms of a graph.